arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-azure-iot-tutorial-en/content.md

 ## Introduction

-This tutorial demonstrates the integration of Arduino Opta with Azure IoT.
+This tutorial demonstrates the integration of Opta™ with Azure IoT.
 You will proceed to create a reliable and secure IoT environment, harnessing the power of these two technologies.

 ## Goals

-- **Initial Configuration:** Guide the user through the initial setup steps for Azure IoT and IoT Hub to establish a connection between Arduino Opta and Azure IoT.
+- **Initial Configuration:** Guide the user through the initial setup steps for Azure IoT and IoT Hub to establish a connection between Opta™ and Azure IoT.

-- **Reliable Transmission:** How to reliably transmit data from Arduino Opta to Azure IoT.
+- **Reliable Transmission:** How to reliably transmit data from Opta™ to Azure IoT.

 ## Required Hardware and Software